encointer/book/src/testnets.md

 Aimed at experimenting with real ceremony meetups, physically meeting people.
 Bot communities can still be grown but we expect them to be loctated in off-shore locations in order not to interfere with physical communities.

 * Accelerated ceremony schedule to avoid long wait times.
-Ceremonies every three days.
+Ceremonies every three days. *Temporarily, we will apply 30min ceremony cycle like Gesell*
 * Privacy enhancement through Trusted Execution environments (with enclaves still in development mode, so privacy is not guaranteed before we move to production mode)

 Cantillon is planned to become a parachain to [Kusama](https://kusama.network/)